jacnils/tystnad/README.md

 - Linux: Copy `build/tystnad` to `/usr/bin` (or `/usr/local/bin`)

 Note: If you don't specify your build type as Release, a .app will not be created.
 This is only relevant for macOS.

+## Linux Pipewire/Pulseaudio note

+If you are using Pipewire or Pulseaudio, and you're using a sink occupied by those (most common), you might get an error stating that a device or resource is busy.
+This likely means you do not have pipewire-alsa or pulseaudio-alsa installed.
+These must be installed or this program to work properly.

 ## License